rerkted/Play-zork/README.md

 # Zork Packer Adventure: AWS Edition 🌌✨

-##Welcome to a mystical journey through the realms of AWS, where we harness the ancient powers of Terraform and Packer to summon the legendary game of Zork right into the cloud.
+##Welcome to a mystical journey through the realms of AWS, where we harness the ancient powers of Hashicorp Packer to summon the legendary game of Zork right into the cloud.
 Step into a world where code and fiction intertwine, and every terraform apply beckons you closer to the Great Underground Empire.

 Overview 📜